devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-2.md

 These concepts help in organizing code better, making it more modular and easier to maintain by promoting code reuse and establishing clear relationships between different classes.

-## 4) Explain the concept of polymorphism in Python with method overloading and method overriding with a suitable Python example.
+## <mark> 4) Explain the concept of polymorphism in Python with method overloading and method overriding with a suitable Python example. </mark>

 ### Polymorphism in Python